tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ```

 Since the GroupAnalysis subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
-1. The type of scans on which the preprocessing needs to be conducted.
-Enter REST for resting-state data or EMO for emotion task data.
+1. The type of scans to be used for the analysis (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
+Enter REST for the resting-state data or EMO for the emotion task data.
 2. The directory where the output of the second-level analysis is to be written to.
 If this directory does not already exist it will be created by the program.
 3. The hemisphere on which the analysis should be conducted.
 Enter either l (left) or r (right).
 4. The name of the text file that contains the predictor-of-interest (and covariate) data, as well as the filenams of the connectivity maps (e.g. SnPM_Input_SpmT_0001_HemiL.txt).
 Note that this file needs to be prepared beforehand.